smathys/kafka/PITCHME.md

 ### Connect
 +++
 ### Stream Processors

-It isn't enough to just read, write, and store streams of data, the purpose is to enable real-time processing of streams
+* enable real-time processing of streams
+*
 ---
 ## Use Cases
 +++